 I am also Head of the Systems Security Group (S2G).

-I have done research in different areas of computer science, including modelling of security protocols; (object-oriented) programming languages and their formal semantics; modelling languages and verification of networked systems; models and tools for parallel programming and concurrent systems; algebras and logics as used in computer science; timed process calculi for distributed and mobile communicating systems; (legal) electronic contracts and privacy agreements (ToS — Terms of Services).
-My work, more than 35 international articles, has been published in highly ranked conferences s.a.
+I have done research in different areas of computer science, including modelling of security protocols; (object-oriented) programming languages and their formal semantics; modelling languages and verification of distributed and networked systems; models and tools for parallel programming and concurrent systems; algebras and logics as used in computer science; timed process calculi for distributed and mobile communicating systems; (legal) electronic contracts and privacy agreements (ToS — Terms of Services).
+My work, more than 60 international articles, has been published in highly ranked conferences s.a.
 CONCUR, ATVA, LFCS, FM, POST, or CCS, and top journals s.a.
 JLAMP, IJCIP, FMSD, or LMCS.
-More recent works usually target security, privacy, trust, or access control.
-I finished my doctoral studies in 2010 at University of Oslo and have been involved ever since in teaching and supervisory activities, in reviewing for international conferences and journals, in the organisation of conferences and workshops, and in the writing of project proposals submitted to highly competitive calls, s.a.: EU-FP7-FET-Young-Explorers, Horison-2020, NFR-FRINATEK, UK’s EPSRC, ECSEL-JU.
+More recent works usually target concurrency, security, and privacy.
+I finished my doctoral studies in 2010 at University of Oslo and have been involved ever since in teaching and supervision, in reviewing for international conferences and journals, in the organisation of conferences and workshops, and in the coordination and writing of projects submitted to highly competitive calls, s.a.: EU-FP7-FET-Young-Explorers, Horison-2020, NFR-FRINATEK, UK’s EPSRC, ECSEL-JU.